cmg-dev/django2_workshop/presentation/presi.md

 Flat is better than nested.
 Sparse is better than dense.
 Readability counts.
-Special cases aren't special enough to break the rules.
+Special cases are not special enough to break the rules.
 Although practicality beats purity.
 Errors should never pass silently.
 Unless explicitly silenced.